Algety/driving_school_django/README.md

 # GoDrive Driving school in Wales

 This website is designed for an imaginary GoDrive Driving School, based in West Wales.
-It aims to attract new learners and support current learners by providing clear, accessible information about the school's driving lessons and instructors, and convenient functionality for lessons managing.
+It aims to attract new learners and support current learners by providing clear, accessible information about the school's driving lessons and instructors, and convenient functionality for managing lessons.
 The site features:
 - A Home page introducing the various types of driving lessons available, including beginner sessions, refresher courses, and intensive driving programs.
 - An Our Team page showcasing GoDrive’s certified instructors, their qualifications, and their unique approach to learner success.
 - A Booking page where new users can easily schedule lessons online.